 The definition of working capital itself explains the significance of it in the business that it is the amount which is used to carry on day to day working of the business.
 That means without working capital the working of the business cannot be possible.
 Working capital is called as the life blood or heart of the business.
 Importance of working capital in the business explains the need of working capital management.
 The most widely used concept of working capital is defined as, "the difference between current assets and current liabilities."
 This concept is useful to know the liquidity of the firm.
-There are different concepts/types of working capital, Negative Working Capital, Permanent Working Capital, Net Working Capital, and Cash Working Capital.
+There are different concepts/types of working capital having different meanings such as Gross Working Capital, Net Working Capital, Negative Working Capital, Permanent Working Capital, Variable Working Capital, and Cash Working Capital.
 Working capital finance generally refers to debt raised for a period of less than a year from Term Lending Institutions, Commercial Banks and Non-Banking Finance Companies (NBFC) catering to the short-term credit needs of the business entities.
 Working capital finance may be fund-based or through non-fund based or documentary credit instruments.